-The driver left the area in what police described as a “lowered, dark-color, mid 90’s sedan, with tinted windows (possibly a Nissan Altima).”
+The vehicle was a “lowered, dark-color, mid 90’s sedan, with tinted windows (possibly a Nissan Altima),” police said.

 “It hasn’t hit me yet,” his daughter told Berkeleyside this week.
 “I just don’t know what I’m going to do without him.”

 The family’s attorney has filed a wrongful death lawsuit against DoorDash and the driver.
 The attorney also plans to sue the city, alleging inadequate lighting and signage.